-Arrival Time: Arrive before 11:30 a.m. local time.
+Arrival Time: Arrive before 11:00 a.m. local time.

 Arrival City: Buenos Aires, Argentina or Santiago, Chile

 Days at sea are not simply transits from one place to another; they are a very important part of this epic journey in their own right.
-The crossing from the Antarctic Peninsula to South Georgia gives us a chance to stop and breathe, to explore the amenities of the ship and to spend a little time contemplating all our new memories.
+The crossing from the Antarctic Peninsula to South Georgia gives you a chance to stop and breathe, to explore the amenities of the ship and to spend a little time contemplating all your new memories.
 Life-changing experiences tend to pile up on one another in the Antarctic, so slow down a bit and let it all settle in.
-This is a great time to catch up with your journal, enjoy a rejuvenating massage, or download and review all those hundreds (or thousands!) of photos.
-Get some rest, too—when we get to South Georgia, it’s going to be go, go, go!
+This is a great time to catch up with your journal, enjoy a rejuvenating massage or download and review all those hundreds (or thousands!) of photos.
+Get some rest, too—when you get to South Georgia, it’s going to be go, go, go!

 Simply put, there is nowhere else in the world like South Georgia.
-King penguins, the second largest species in the world, are unquestionably the most iconic wildlife of South Georgia.
+King penguins, the second largest penguin species in the world, are unquestionably the most iconic wildlife of South Georgia.
 Exact numbers are not known, but the largest single colony on the island may have as many as 500,000 of these amazing birds nesting together on a single two-mile-long beach.

 The island is also home to huge elephant seals and thousands of king penguins.
 South Georgia is sometimes called “the Serengeti of the Southern Ocean”, but even that description seems inadequate; this lonely island is unique in the world, so rich and so beautiful that it defies any comparison.

-Our first day at sea on the way to the Falkland Islands is another opportunity to think back over the adventures of the past few days and make preparations for those soon to come.
-Spend some time chatting about your latest images with the National Geographic photography expert and learn to make them look their best in the digital darkroom.
+Your first day at sea on the way to the Falkland Islands is another opportunity to think back over the adventures of the past few days and make preparations for those soon to come.
+Spend some time chatting about your latest images with the National Geographic Photography Expert and learn to make them look their best in the digital darkroom.
 Put the finishing touches on your watercolor of that amazing iceberg or try to capture an albatross’s flight in a poem.
 Everyone needs to exhale a bit after a visit to South Georgia, so take a little time to explore the details of your own memories and share them with your shipmates.

-The Bridge is the nerve center of the ship, in more ways than one.
+The Bridge is the nerve center of the ship in more ways than one.
 There’s always a congenial atmosphere there, whether you’ve come to ask one of the officers about navigation or just to sit and watch the world go by with binoculars in hand.
 The waters close to the Falkland Islands are rich with marine wildlife, so this is a great time to hang out with the naturalists and keep watch for rare dolphins or another beautiful species of albatross.
 All new sightings go up on the white board for the day’s record!

 Stanley, the bright, pretty capital of the Falkland Islands, is a wonderfully unexpected place: a charming outpost of British culture tucked into a small bay on the shore of these windswept islands in the far South Atlantic.
-Many Falkland Islanders still live in very traditional ways, and we’ll have a chance to visit a small farm to see some expert sheep shearing and learn about the best techniques for cutting blocks of peat for the fire.
+Many Falkland Islanders still live in very traditional ways, and you’ll have a chance to visit a small farm to see some expert sheep shearing and learn about the best techniques for cutting blocks of peat for the fire.
 The rocky hills and white sand beaches outside town offer some excellent hikes, and afterward, a cup of tea or a pint at the local tavern goes down very nicely.

 This is a day for contemplation as well.
 The Antarctic stays with you.
-Sometime soon, at a moment in the midst of a stressful day, you’ll remember the feeling of the polar wind, the sight of waves crashing against the blue wall of an iceberg, and the sound of the penguins calling to their chicks.
+Sometime soon, at a moment in the midst of a stressful day, you’ll remember the feeling of the polar wind, the sight of waves crashing against the blue wall of an iceberg and the sound of the penguins calling to their chicks.
 It’s a little bit of peace that you’ll carry with you always.

 Some departures may have a slightly modified itinerary.
 Please confirm departure and arrival cities with an Expedition Specialist before booking your flights.